OpenAD: Open-World Autonomous Driving Benchmark for 3D Object Detection: Introduction

-The second challenge is the difficulty in training open-world perception models due to the limited scales of publicly available 3D perception datasets.
-Though some open-world natural language models and 2D perception models have recently leveraged large-scale Internet data for training.
-How to transfer these models' capabilities or 2D data to 3D open-world perception is an important and timely research problem.
+The second challenge is the difficulty of training open-world perception models due to the limited scales of publicly available 3D perception datasets.
+Some open-world language models and 2D perception models have recently used large-scale Internet data for training.
+How to transfer these models' capabilities to 3D open-world perception is an important and timely research problem.

-The last challenge is the relatively low precision of existing open-world perception models.
-While specialized models trained on autonomous driving perception datasets lack the capability to generalize to the open world, they exhibit stronger predictive power for seen categories and achieve good performance.
-This indicates that, as the specialized models, the low precision of open-world perception models limits their real-world application.
+The last challenge is the relatively low precision of the existing open-world perception models.
+Specialized models, which lack the capability to understand uncommon objects, exhibit stronger performance for common categories.
 Consequently, current open-world perception models cannot yet replace specialized models in practice.

 To address the aforementioned challenges, we propose OpenAD, an Open-World Autonomous Driving Benchmark for 3D Object Detection.
-We align the format of five existing autonomous driving perception datasets, select 2,000 scenes, annotate thousands of corner case objects with MLLMs, and develop open-world evaluation metrics to overcome the first challenge of scarcity of evaluation benchmarks.
-Then, we introduce a vision-centric 3D open-world object detection baseline by utilizing existing 2D open-world perception models to resolve the second challenge.
-Finally, we further design a fusion method to address the last challenge by leveraging the strengths of open-world perception models (or general models) and specialized models to improve the 3D open-world perception results.
+We align the format of five existing autonomous driving perception datasets, select 2,000 scenes, annotate thousands of corner case objects with MLLMs, and develop open-world evaluation metrics to overcome the scarcity of evaluation benchmarks.
+Then, we introduce a novel vision-centric framework for 3D open-world perception, which utilizes existing 2D open-world perception models to resolve the second challenge.
+Compared to existing methods, this approach achieves higher average Precision and Recall on the OpenAD benchmark.
+Finally, we further design a fusion method to address the last challenge by leveraging the strengths of open-world perception models and specialized models to improve the 3D open-world perception results.